SpectraLayers: History

+SpectraLayers Pro 4, released in December 2016 is the first update released by Magix Software GmbH after its acquisition of SpectraLayers, and introduced support for Pro Tools and multiple project tabs.

 SpectraLayers Pro 5 was released in May 2018.
 The new features include a reworked GUI, HD spectrogram, Heal Action and Frequency Repair tool.
+Dr. Bill Evans made additional contributions to the features design and user interface of this release.

-SpectraLayers Pro 6 was released by Steinberg in July 2019.
+SpectraLayers Pro 6 was released by Steinberg in July 2019 and introduced ARA support.

-SpectraLayers Pro 7 introduced processes based on artificial intelligence algorithms.
+SpectraLayers Pro 7 was released in August 2020 and introduced processes based on artificial intelligence algorithms.